IDMNYU/DM-GY-9103-G-InteractiveInstallation-Bennett/Calendar.md

 #####Homework
 * Read [Computer Vision for Artists and Designers: Pedagogic Tools and Techniques for Novice Programmers by Golan Levin](http://www.flong.com/texts/essays/essay_cvad/)
 * Read [Transforming Mirrors by David Rokeby](http://homepage.mac.com/davidrokeby/mirrors.html)
-* Develop a sketch that does something interactive + playful with openCV
+* Develop a sketch that does something interactive + playful with openCV.
+What is the input?
+What is the output?